btmxh/nrs/specification.md

 ModeratePleasantFactor = 1.5 * tanh(InfluentialTimeInDays / 60)
 ```

-#### 6. Humor and Plot
+#### 6. Exceptional Humor and Plot

 When an entry has good comedy or plot, it will be given some Activated Pleasant factor.

-If the humor is mild (average CGDCT), score is in 1-2 range.
-If the humor is good, score is in 2-4 range.

-If the plot is appreciable, score is in 1-3 range.
-If the plot is exceptional, score is in 3-5 range.
+Normally, this is a NEI/AEI, but when it's exceptional, an EHI or EPI (exceptional humor/plot impact) will be given instead.

+This can be considered a Cry impact for AP emotions.

+An EHI gave 3.5 AP factor score, and EPI can give from 3.5 to 4.5 factor score. (which can be more than a normal Cry impact)

 #### 7. Horror